Normal forms of random braids: Normal form

 \autoref{Fig:len} shows how the mean factor length varies along the word.
 We observe that, provided the word is long enough, the word can be divided into three regions: An initial region where the word length of the factors is rapidly decreasing; a stable region where the word length is constant; and a terminal region where it drops to zero.
 Moreover, the shape and size of this initial region is independent of the word length.
 The same structure occurs for the samples not shown here.

-The variation in the canonical length within each samples has ``smeared out'' the terminal region, causing it to grow in size as the word length increases.
+The variation in the canonical length within each sample has ``smeared out'' the terminal region, causing it to grow in size as the word length increases.
 If we were to draw right justified plots, that is, if the $x$-axis was the distance from the end, then you would see that, like the initial regions, the terminal regions have a constant size and shape for sufficiently long words.

-\autoref{Fig:stable-length} shows how the mean factor length inside the stable region depends on $n$ for both uniformly random words and uniformly random braids, and \autoref{Fig:lengths-stable} shows the distributions of factor lengths in the stable region for $n=30$ for both uniformly random words and uniformly random braids.
+\autoref{Fig:stable-length} shows how the mean factor length inside the stable region depends on~$n$ for both uniformly random words and uniformly random braids, and \autoref{Fig:lengths-stable} shows the distributions of factor lengths in the stable region for $n=30$ for both uniformly random words and uniformly random braids.

-For uniformly random words, the observed mean factor lengths are consistent with a linear function in $n$ (the best fit of a model of the form $n^c$ is obtained for $c\approx0.9952$), whereas for uniformly random braids the mean factor length grows much more slowly; the best fit of a model of the form $n^c$ is obtained for $c\approx0.44941$.
+For uniformly random words, the observed mean factor lengths are consistent with a linear function in~$n$ (the best fit of a model of the form~$n^c$ is obtained for $c\approx0.9952$), whereas for uniformly random braids the mean factor length grows much more slowly; the best fit of a model of the form~$n^c$ is obtained for $c\approx0.4494$.

-\commV{I'm not sure whether this is clear, but I can't think of a better way of expressing the idea.
-Any suggestions?} The data indicates that normal forms of uniformly random words are much more ``densely packed'' than those of uniformly random braids, and that this difference becomes more pronounced with increasing $n$.
+The data indicates that normal forms of uniformly random words are much more ``densely packed'' (in the sense that each simple factor on average contains more crossings) than those of uniformly random braids, and that this difference becomes more pronounced with increasing~$n$.
 This is consistent with the fact that the distribution of braids obtained by choosing uniformly random words is biassed towards multiples of the Garside elements of standard parabolic subgroups, that is, the lcms of subsets of $\Atoms$~\cite{URB}.
-Such lcms have the maximal number representing words, as they can be rewritten using \emph{all} braid relations between the generators involved.
+Such lcms have the maximal number of representing words, as they can be rewritten using \emph{all} braid relations between the generators involved.
 On the other hand, these lcms also have the maximal possible word length of all simple elements in the standard parabolic subgroups, that is, they yield the densest possible packing of the involved generators into simple factors.